bikashd200/Covalent-Docking-Proximity-Analyzer/README.md

 ## prepare input file to run bath array jobs
 $python write_input_txt.py poses

 ## subtract covalent linker from sdf file.
-Basically, Here we want only covalent linker from the docked pose to calculte proximity between covalent linker and Cystein residue of the protein
+Basically, Here we want only covalent linker from the docked pose to calculte proximity between covalent linker and Cystein residue of the protein.
+Based on demand you can add warheads in "warheads_subtract.py": core and sub_core smarts.
+I tried to cover few common warheads.
 sbatch --array=1-50 cov_subtract.sh
 ## Activate prolif environment, if not
 $conda activate prolif
 ## Calculate proximity
+### Distance is set at 4 Angstrom, You can modify by going the prolif_cov.py at "class CustomHydrophobic(plf.interactions.Hydrophobic)" Generally, you can set the distance to any value between 3.5 - 5 angstrom.
+Change Residue number based on your protein in this file.
 $sbatch --array=1-50 slurmscriptfinal.sh
 ## Filter the poses which are close proximity of 4 Angstrom
 $sbatch --array=1-50 pose_filter.sh